 - Sleep on it.
 It’s impossible to test pillows online or even in a store.
 The best manufacturers will allow you to try their pillows in your home with a money-back guarantee.
 Sleep with the pillow in your own bed to determine if it’s right for you.

 - Look for an adjustable pillow.
 Unfortunately you can’t adjust most pillows on the market.
 Some pillows allow fill to be added or removed through a zipper opening.
 This allows you to alter the both firmness and loft of your pillow to your personal preferences.
-Be aware that if you like your pillow lofty and extra firm, you may need to purchase additional fill separately.

 The best side sleeper pillows will provide support for both your head and neck.
 Above all, it’ll simply be comfortable.
 If you’re careful and deliberate with your purchase, you’ll get the most restful sleep possible.
 Trust me, it’s worth it!